ManolacheG/daily_quick_crossword_browser_test_automation/README.md

 # Prerequisites for Successful Script Execution

 ## Operating System
-An up to date version of Windows 10 (it is very likely that Windows 11 will work as well).
+An up to date version of Windows 10 (although it is very likely that Windows 11 will work as well).

 ## Browser
-An up to date version of Google Chrome, which can be obtain from google's website: https://www.google.com/chrome/.
+An up to date version of Google Chrome, which can be obtained from google's website: https://www.google.com/chrome/.

 ## Programming Language Dependencies
 ### Python
 The Python programming language is a dependency for RobotFramework, as such, download and install the latest version of Python as described on the website of the programming language at https://www.python.org/downloads/.

-**Confirm that the installation was performed successfully by opening a new terminal and executing the command: python --version**
+**Python Installation Notes**
+1. When installing Python, make sure that the "Add python.exe to PATH" option is selected in the installer.

-If any issues are encountered, additional details related to the installation of Python can be found on RobotFramework's GitHub https://github.com/robotframework/robotframework/blob/master/INSTALL.rst#installing-python-on-windows.
+2. If any issues are encountered, additional details related to the installation of Python can be found on RobotFramework's GitHub https://github.com/robotframework/robotframework/blob/master/INSTALL.rst#installing-python-on-windows.
+3. Confirm that the installation was performed successfully by opening a new instance of a terminal (e.g., Command Prompt) and executing the command: python --version

 ### RobotFramework
-The automated test script is implemented using RobotFramework, as such, install the latest version of RobotFramework as described on the RobotFramework website or on its GitHub https://github.com/robotframework/robotframework/blob/master/INSTALL.rst#installing-and-uninstalling-robot-framework.
+The automated test script is implemented using RobotFramework, as such, install the latest version of RobotFramework as described on the RobotFramework website or on its GitHub (a terminal such as Command Prompt is required to execute the pip install command) https://github.com/robotframework/robotframework/blob/master/INSTALL.rst#installing-and-uninstalling-robot-framework.

+**RobotFramework Installation Notes**
-**Note that the scripts use features implemented starting with RobotFramework version 7.0.
-The automated script will not complete execution successfully when executed under a RobotFramework version lower than 7.0.**
+1. The scripts use features implemented starting with RobotFramework version 7.0.
+The automated script will not complete execution successfully when executed under a RobotFramework version lower than 7.0.

-**Confirm that the installation was performed successfully by opening a new terminal and executing the command: robot --version**
+2. Confirm that the installation was performed successfully by opening a new instance of a terminal (e.g., Command Prompt) and executing the command: robot --version

 ### SeleniumLibrary